315+ Telescopes Ranked

 Explore Scientific 10” Truss Dobsonian Reviewed – Recommended Product

-The Explore Scientific 10” Truss Dobsonian requires some fine-tuning and shopping to reach its full potential, but is well-made and extremely rewarding to use.
+The Explore Scientific 10” Truss Dobsonian requires some fine-tuning and shopping to reach its full potential, but I found it to be well-made and extremely rewarding to use.

 Photo of author